janvda/node-red-doorbell/README.md

 ## Publishing a new image version to docker hub

+1. On your docker build machine (macbook in my case) you must have cloned the repository [janvda/node-red-doorbell](https://github.com/janvda/node-red-doorbell) and assure that it has the latest changes.

-Before doing this you can update the version in [package.json](package.json) and use this version as tag (see point 3.)
+2. Before doing this you can update the version in [package.json](package.json) and use this version as tag (see point 3.)

+3. open a terminal window in the folder containing the Dockerfile of the cloned repository (see step 1) and execute following commands:

 ```bash
 # 1. assure that DOCKER_HOST is not pointing to remote docker environment